 A note about using art supplies with kids

 I love introducing my kids to new art materials, it gives us a chance to use some luxurious art supplies that we don’t really use in our day to day crafting.
 We used Arches 300lb watercolor paper but for this project, I think that was a little too thick(even though it’s an amazing paper to use!) because I found the bookmarks a bit tough to cut out.
 I think 140lb paper would work better.
-Using a thicker artist quality paper such as 300lb or 140lb is so great to use because the paper doesn’t buckle and it really holds the water and paint well.

 I used a set of artist quality watercolor discs or pans that are a step up from the traditional watercolors that most kids would use at school.
 I love love love using artist quality watercolors!
 They cost a bit more but really a little goes a long way and they are just a dream to paint with and you really can’t beat the vibrancy of the colors.